balladeer/effective-enigma/burrow/characters/sase.md

 I'm Kihǔ, and when you first see me you'll probably notice my imposing size (for a Kihǔ), molting scales, and disinterested stance.

-I wear a brand-name shirt, torn pants, and always carry my heavily-stickered hoverboard.
+I wear a long-sleeved shirt (to cover my molt), torn pants, and always carry my heavily-stickered hoverboard.

 As much of a pain it is to go to school, I'm always excited to learn about microbioprogramming but hate station civics, even though I wish I could just be practicing tricks.
 After school, you can usually find me hanging out with my friends exploring restricted sections or at my part time job as a cashier at The Hungry Ape.